Can We Infer Confidential Properties of Training Data from LLMs?: Discussion

 \section{Discussion}

-\textbf{Individual Privacy vs. Dataset-level Confidentiality.} Most prior work on privacy-preserving machine learning looks at individual privacy\cite{carlini2021extractingtrainingdatalarge, shokri2017membership, carlini2022membership}, where the goal is to protect sensitive data information corresponding to each individual.
+\textbf{Individual privacy vs. dataset-level confidentiality.} Most prior work on privacy-preserving machine learning looks at individual privacy\cite{carlini2021extractingtrainingdatalarge, shokri2017membership, carlini2022membership}, where the goal is to protect sensitive data information corresponding to each individual.
 In contrast, our work, as well as the literature on property inference, focuses on the confidentiality of certain aggregate information about a dataset.
 This kind of confidentiality may be required for several reasons.
 First, dataset-level properties may reveal strategic business information: a model fine-tuned on a customer-service chat dataset may reveal that the company primarily serves low-income customers, which is some information the company might prefer to keep private.
 Secondly, dataset-level properties might be sensitive: a hospital with many patients diagnosed with a sensitive condition such as HIV may avoid disclosing this to prevent potential stigma.

-\textbf{Possible Defenses.} Even though it is impossible to provide confidentiality for all properties of a dataset and still produce an useful model, in most practical cases only a small subset of properties are confidential, and these are often largely unrelated to the intended use of the model.
+\textbf{Possible defenses.} Even though it is impossible to provide confidentiality for all properties of a dataset and still produce a useful model, in most practical cases only a small subset of properties are confidential, and these are often largely unrelated to the intended use of the model.
 For example, the income-level of the customers is unrelated to answering customer service questions.

 One plausible defense strategy is to subsample the training data, resulting in a dataset more closely aligned with a known public prior.
 Although subsampling can mitigate property inference attacks at their source, it may also compromise model utility by limiting the amount of effective training data.
-An alternative approach is to reweight the training data, either by duplicating certain samples or adjusting their weights in the loss.
-This method preserves exposure to the full dataset while implicitly altering the learned distribution.
-However, its effectiveness as a defense remains to be validated.
+An alternative approach is to adjust the output sampling methods: since the attack depends on model generations, we implement a simple defense that adjust the temperature parameter in the final softmax layer, so that the generation does not reflect the ground-truth distribution; the experiment details are put in Appendix \ref{susec: defense}.
+However, such a defense may break down if the adversary is aware of the default temperature setting or has access to the model weights.
+A deeper investigation into the limitations of this defense, as well as the development of more robust mitigation strategies, is an important direction for future work.